May 22, 2017

 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-I recently re-made my No-Bake Chocolate Malteser Cheesecake and it was such a massive hit, along with my Malteser Cake, so I know you will all love this.
+I recently re-made my no-bake malteser cheesecake and it was such a massive hit, along with my malteser cake, so I know you will all love this.
 Maltesers are a bit of a weird one for me, because I could easily eat another chocolate bar instead, but when I open a bag/box/anything of Maltesers, the box can easily just vanish into my stomach without me realising.
-They’re so moreish!
-This way, you get to enjoy Maltesers, without eat the whole batch in one.
+They’re so moreish.

 Malteser Fudge!